dhthwy/r/README.md

 You not only didn't unlock the door.
 You kept a hold on the lock to prevent it from unlocking.

 Life too short for jerks.
 No excuses.
 You were a jerk long time.
 Your people are jerks too!

+The consequences of fucking around with a selfish bitch such as yourself and your fuckin dick ass pimp for so long is staggering and probably unrecoverable at my age.

+What a selfish fuckin bitch you are.

+6 god damn years no talk, no real contact, and I AM SELFISH FOR REQUIRING A BIT OF PERSONAL REAL PRIVATE TIME?

+Too much for you to give, you say?

+Fuck you.
 "